dealertrack/flake8-diff/docs/usage.rst

 ===========

-There are a number of basic parameters you can pass to flake8-diff, and explanaiton of these options is below:
+There are a number of basic parameters you can pass to flake8-diff, and explanation of these options is below:

 .. code-block:: bash